repetitioestmaterstudiorum/trees-vs-nns/README.md

   - with 8'000 features, training time is ~7s and the accuracy is 63.62%
   - with 10'000 features, training time is ~8s and the accuracy is 63.41%
 - adding back the title to the best result (10k features, ngram range 1,2): 35s, 64.82% accuracy
 - it seems that the best performance can be reached by perviously training a model on predicting ratings independently on title, then review, and using these models' predictions as additional columns for the tabular data (like a sentiment), leads to the best results in this case.
-An interesting insight is how slow XGBoost is for high dimensional data compared to MultinomialNB
+An interesting insight is how slow XGBoost is for high dimensional data compared to Multinomial Naive Bayes or Logistic Regression
 - switching back to a multi-model approach: extract information from the title and review text columns, and add that to the tabular data, then use XGBoost for review classification
+- after applying max_features while vectorizing, the the review text logistic regression resulted in higher rating sentiment prediction than that for the title.
+Subsequently I found the optimum max_features for vectorizing the training data: 8000 max_features for title, 13000 for review text

 ### Next Ideas